The University of Virginia offers a Ph.D. in History with a specialization in Ancient (Greek and Roman) History.

 Candidates for admission to the department wishing to specialize in Ancient History are asked to provide (in addition to the other documents required for admission) an analysis of their Greek and Latin preparation on a separate sheet, listing the university-level classes they have taken, their instructors, which authors and which works they read in those classes, and how much of them.
 It is useful also to offer one or more letters of recommendation speaking to their accomplishment in the ancient languages (candidates are not limited to three letters of recommendation).
 If difficulties present themselves in including such additional material in the on-line applications submitted to the UVA graduate school, it can be sent directly to Professor Elizabeth Meyer (firstname.lastname@example.org) or to Professor J. E. Lendon (email@example.com).

 Like all departments, the Corcoran Department of History at the University of Virginia is limited in the size of its graduate program, and is thus in a position to admit only a small fraction of the students who wish to pursue graduate study.
 Moreover, applicants wishing to study Ancient History must compete for admission (and the accompanying funding) with applicants in US history, in which UVA is one of the most selective programs in the United States.
-As it works in practice, to be competitive for admission, an applicant usually needs to display a nearly perfect undergraduate and/or MA GPA (no more than a scattering of “B”s, and ideally none) and a verbal reasoning GRE score in the top 10% percent.
+As it works in practice, to be competitive for admission, an applicant usually needs to display a nearly perfect undergraduate and/or MA GPA (no more than a scattering of “B”s, and ideally none) and a verbal reasoning GRE score in the top 10% percent, which we strongly recommend that our applicants take.

 As in other fields of history, the department welcomes candidates for admission in Ancient History who have earned MA degrees in Ancient History or Classics at other universities or who have attended post-baccalaureate programs in Greek and Latin.
 Although those students are likely to have advantages in preparation over students coming directly from their BAs, the requirements for such students in the program are the same, that is, the department grants no advanced standing for courses or degrees taken elsewhere.